mtking2/mips32-sound-sequencer/README.md

 + Locate the `DisplayDriver.java` class within the project structure.
     * This class is in the following path: `mips-sound-sequencer/src/capstone/gui/DisplayDriver.java`
 + Right click on the DisplayDriver.java class, then click on run in the popup menu.
+    * A secondary window may open here asking to setup up the Java SDK.
+Select the JDK version you downloaded (or already have) and then locate the installation directory of it from the browse viewer within this window.

+* If the SDK is properly setup our sequencer program should execute and open up.

+## **Note on sounds in different OSs** ##

+For mysterious reasons yet unknown, sounds do not play in Microsoft Windows.
+It just isn't cool enough for our program :P

+We know it has something to do with Windows not instantiating a MIDI output device when [MARS](http://courses.missouristate.edu/KenVollmar/MARS/) is called from command line.
+However, it works beautifully on Linux.
+And we have yet to test it on Mac OSX.

+In short, run this on Linux.
+Linux is love.
+Linux is life.

 ### Contact ###